Castor Oil Packs- Benefits of and How To Make a Castor Oil Pack

 5. When you are finished remove the pack and place it back into the container in which you originally soaked the fabric with oil.
 This is best if stored in the fridge.
 You can wash the remaining oil from the skin with a warm washcloth and soap.

-6. You can always purchase a premade kit, to avoid these steps, from a reputable company like Queen of the Thrones.
+6. You can always purchase a premade kit, to avoid these steps, from a reputable company.

 How Often Can You Use a Castor Oil Pack?